 After I was diagnosed, I had some serious issues with my legs.
-I had doctors tell me I would never walk again, never work again, never drive again.
+I had doctors tell me I would never walk again, never work again, and never drive again.
 I wasn’t going to accept that.
-So through my stubbornness and my pride, I was able to find alternative and unconventional ways to maintain the independence I craved.
-At one point, I literally had to teach myself how to walk again.
-I may not walk “normal,” but every day I find the strength to push myself.
-I try to be the best version of myself I can be every day, and my illness has taught me how to do that.
+So through my stubbornness and my pride, I found alternative and unconventional ways to maintain the independence I craved.
+At one point, I had to teach myself how to walk again.
+I may not walk “normal,” but every day, I find the strength to push myself.
+I try to be the best version of myself every day, and my illness has taught me how to do that.
 I’ve learned so much about myself through this journey.

 What role have medical devices played in your life as a patient?

 They have saved my life.
-I have a stomach pacer and I also have a heart defibrillator.
+I have a stomach pacer and a heart defibrillator.
 I’m like a bionic woman!

 How have issues with medical device securement impacted your life as a patient?

-Products like Mastisol, which allow patients to keep their devices secure for long periods of time, need to be easily accessible to patients.
-It should be a patient right to be informed of options and have freedom of product choice.
-I believe patients should have a choice on every service or product they are offered.
-If a product like Detachol will minimize risk of injury related adhesive removal, you should be able to choose that as part of your bundled healthcare needs.
-If you don’t support a manufacturer or know a family member who has had a bad experience with a product or service, you should be able to opt out.
-In today’s society, patients should be able to choose the products that are best for them.
+Products like Mastisol®, which allows patients to keep their devices secure for long periods of time, need to be easily accessible to patients.
+It should be a patient’s right to be informed of options and have freedom of product choice.
+I believe patients should have a choice in every service or product they need to put in and on their bodies.
+If a product like Detachol® will minimize the risk of injury-related adhesive removal, you should be able to choose that as part of your bundled healthcare needs.
+In today’s society, patients should be involved in the process of choosing the products that are best for them.

 What is one thing you wish people understood about life as a patient?

 Not all disabilities are visible.
-Disability and illness is not always something you can see.
-Being kind, gentle, and nice to someone goes a long way.
+Disability and illness are not always something you can see.
+Being kind and gentle, regardless of their appearance, goes a long way.
 You don’t know what they have been through to get to where they are today.

 Do you want to follow Isabelle’s journey online?
 Connect with the Diabetes Diva on Instagram to learn more about how she turns her sickness into strength.

-For more information about superior device securement with Mastisol® and safe dressing removal with Detachol® please contact your sales consultant or Eloquest Healthcare®, Inc., call 1‐877‐433‐7626 or visit http://www2.eloquesthealthcare.com/MightyWellxEloquest.
+For more information about superior device securement with Mastisol® and safe dressing removal with Detachol® please contact your sales consultant or Eloquest Healthcare®, Inc., call 1‐877‐433‐7626 or visit Eloquest Healthcare using this link.